What Best Paint Finish To Use In Closets

 Satin Paint For Closets

-Satin paint has a higher gloss than eggshell, less than semi-gloss.
-If you've used satin paint for all your trim in other portions of your home, use that same paint and sheen in areas of your closet.
+Satin paint in your closet has a higher gloss than eggshell, less than semi-gloss.
+This is a popular paint sheen for entire closet surfaces.
+If you've used satin paint for all your trim in other portions of your home, use that same paint and sheen in all areas of your closet.

 Providing satin paint you've used in rest of your homes' trim is that of a white or off white.
 Remember, lighter the better in the small area of closets & pantries.